-Mike Hayes, Superintendent 502 Hood Street, West, Piedmont, AL 36272 Phone: (256) 447-8831

-Website: www.piedmont.k12.al.us Twitter: @PCSDK12
+Mike Hayes, Superintendent 502 Hood Street, West, Piedmont, AL 36272 Phone: (256) 447-8831 Website: www.piedmont.k12.al.us Twitter: @PCSDK12

-Revised: July 12, 2021
+Revised: July 11, 2022

-This Student Handbook, which includes the Media Release Agreement and Required Use Policy Agreement, and the Student Code of Conduct are available on our school website.
+This Student Handbook, which includes the Media Release Agreement and Required Use Policy Agreement, and the Student Code of Conduct are available on our school website and through Schoology.
 Parents, guardians, or students may request a copy of the Student Handbook or Code of Conduct by emailing the Principal.

-Piedmont Middle School Handbook 2021-2022
+Piedmont Middle School Handbook 2022-2023